World Heavyweight Wrestling Championship (original version): History

 Joe Stecher defeated American Heavyweight Champion Charlie Cutler to become the first widely recognized world heavyweight champion after the retirement of Frank Gotch.

 After Joe Stecher lost the title to Johan Olin by countout, Olin started his own line, with both iterations of the title being defended.
 Ed Lewis defeated Olin while Earl Caddock defeated Stecher.
-Lewis and Wladek Zbyszko traded the title on multiple occasions between 1917 and 1919, making Zbyszko a three-time unofficial champion and Lewis a two-time unofficial champion, while Caddock debatably held the title for a period of 23 days - 1,027 days, depending on which iteration of the title deemed official.
+Lewis and Wladek Zbyszko traded the title on multiple occasions between 1917 and 1919, making Zbyszko a three-time unofficial champion and Lewis a two-time unofficial champion, while Caddock debatably held the title for a period of 23 days - 1,027 days, depending on which iteration of the title is deemed official.
 Joe Stecher was able to defeat both Wladek Zbyszko and Ed Lewis to unify both titles in 1920.

 On April 15, 1925, Stanislaus Zbyszko defeated previous champion Wayne Munn to win the championship.
 However, Munn continued to be recognized as the World Heavyweight Champion in Michigan and in Illinois.
 Ed Lewis defeated Wayne Munn on February 2, 1928, in Michigan City, Indiana for the Michigan/Illinois World Heavyweight Wrestling Championship version.
 Joe Stetcher then defeated Zbyszko to become widely recognized champion.
 The dispute ended when Lewis defeated Stetcher on February 21, 1928.

 Gus Sonnenburg won the title from Lewis on January 4, 1929, but the recognition of being the world champion by the wrestling section of the National Boxing Association was withdrawn from Sonnenberg for failing to meet real title contenders.

 Lewis won the title again on April 13, 1931.
-Lewis was also AWA World Heavyweight Champion in Boston at the time, but lost that title by disqualification to Henri Deglane on May 4, 1931, in Montreal, Quebec, Canada.
+Lewis was also AWA World Heavyweight Champion in Boston at the time, but lost that title by disqualification to Henri Deglane on May 4, 1931, in Montreal.
 However, Lewis was still recognized as the World Heavyweight Wrestling Champion in Illinois.
-Lewis then defeated Wladek Zbyszko (who was widely considered the World Heavyweight Wrestling Champion) on November 2, 1931, in Chicago, Illinois, ending the dispute.
+Lewis then defeated Wladek Zbyszko (who was widely considered the World Heavyweight Wrestling Champion) on November 2, 1931, in Chicago, ending the dispute.
 Lewis then continued by winning the New York State Athletic Commission World Heavyweight Championship by defeating Jack Sherry on October 10, 1932, for the vacant title. but lost it to Jim Browning.

 Danno O'Mahony won the title from Lewis on July 30, 1935.
 O'Mahony defeated Londos to win the New York State Athletic Commission world title.
 O'Mahony also won the AWA world title by defeating Ed Don George on July 30, 1935, in Boston, Massachusetts to become the undisputed World Heavyweight Wrestling Champion.
 On March 2, 1936, Dick Shikat beat O'Mahony in New York, but the AWA continued to recognize O'Mahony as champion, splintering the "undisputed" nature of the title once again.